Watts-College/crj-507-spring-2025/index.md

 **Course content** is hosted on this website.
 Lecture files, assignments and other course communications will be transmitted via this site and/or through the class email list. **All assignment submissions** will be made through the [**Canvas shell**](https://canvas.asu.edu/courses/204183).

-Please post lab questions on the [**Get Help**](https://watts-college.github.io/crj-507-spring-2025/help/) page on this site, schedule individual office hours using the Calendly link provided above, and email the instructor directly instead of using the Canvas system.
+Please post lab questions on the [**Get Help**](https://watts-college.github.io/crj-507-spring-2025/help/) page on this site, schedule individual office hours using the [Calendly link](https://calendly.com/jacobtnyoung/crj-507-student-meeting), and [email me](mailto:CRJ507@asu.com) directly instead of using the Canvas system.

-Students should be aware that the course instructor will attempt to respond to any course-related email as quickly as possible.
-Students are asked to allow between 24 and 48 hours for replies to direct instructor emails, generally, as a reasonable time to reply to questions or other issues posed in an email.
-Additionally, the general timeline for instructor grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.
+Be aware that I will attempt to respond to any course-related email as quickly as possible.
+I ask that you allow between 24 and 48 hours as a reasonable time to reply to questions or other issues posed in an email.
+Additionally, the general timeline for grading or other feedback on assignments, either writer work or online discussion work, is between 5 and 10 work days.

 ASU email is the official means of communication among students, faculty, and staff.
-Students bear the responsibility of missed messages and should check their ASU-assigned email regularly.
+You bear the responsibility of missed messages and should check your ASU-assigned email regularly.
 All correspondence will be sent to your ASU email account.
 Please ensure Canvas notifications are being sent to your email.

 ## G. Student Conduct: Expectation of Professional Behavior